Key, Object & Pet Location Tags

 9754202 Low power radio frequency communication, Ken Gudan, Sergey Chemishkian, Jonathan J. Hull, Matthew S. Reynolds, Ricoh, 2014-03-06, -

 A receiver-transmitter is hidden in a car with the receiver running all the time.
 If the car is stolen a signal is sent to the car that activates the transmitter.
-Directional receivers can then locate the stolen car.
+Directional receivers can then locate the stolen car using transmissions from the car.
+Note the receiver draws battery current all the time, so will drain the battery is the car is not often used.

 4177466 Auto theft detection system, William R. Reagan, Lo Jack Corp, 1979-12-04, -